 How Long To Keep Records

-The provisions of Virginia’s Public Records Act govern the majority of materials created in or received by university offices other than exempted reference materials, and the law mandates further that no material that falls under the definition of public records may be destroyed without permission.
+The provisions of the Virginia Public Records Act govern the majority of materials created in or received by university offices other than exempted reference materials, and the law mandates further that no material that falls under the definition of public records may be destroyed without permission.
 There are legal penalties for destroying records without official authorization.
 Records retention schedules identify and describe an organization's records, usually at the series level, and provide instructions for the destruction or transfer of records throughout their life cycle.
 These schedules maintained by the Library of Virginia are known as General Schedules and are divided into broad categories including administrative records, college and university records, fiscal records, personnel records, and others.
 GS 111 is the General Schedule for college and university records.

 Select General Schedules may also apply to records created at the College of William and Mary.